PsiPhiTheta/The-Digital-Deluge/tools/README.md

 ## 1.1.
 3rd Party Tools

-- [Lost Circles](https://lostcircles.com/): a chrome extension that reveals the inherent structure of your facebook friendship graph.
+- [Lost Circles](https://lostcircles.com/): a chrome extension that reveals the inherent structure of your Facebook friendship graph.

 - [Data Selfie](https://dataselfie.it/#/): a (now shutdown) project scrapes Facebook for data that is not present in the official GDPR data release.
 It then analyses it using [IBM Watson](https://console.bluemix.net/catalog/?category=ai) tools.